• Home

 The fate of our world is determined not by the people with the best ideas, but by the people with the most determination.
 Most of these people are Driven—often to their own detriment and the detriment of others–by judgement, punishment, and unrealistic expectations.
 Many who end up in leadership positions are compulsive, and many of them are unhappy, unhealthy, unbalanced, and, worst of all, unconscious.
 We need their energy, but we should also be asking how we can help them drive better.

-That’s one reason why I’m taking on this project: to create awareness of a condition which research tells us is not recognized by most people, and too often turns destructive in our culture.
-And to help people use their Driven nature in a more constructive way.
+That’s one reason why I’m taking on this project: to create awareness of the condition and to help people use their Driven nature in a more constructive way.
+Research tells us OCPD is too often not recognized by lay people or clinicians, and the result is that it too often turns destructive.

 I’ll be exploring how the Driven personality operates, and how to get it running smoothly.
-I’ll be looking at it from very diverse perspectives: psychological research, Jungian psychology and spirituality, culture, film and literature reviews, and personal stories.
+I’ll be looking at it from very different perspectives: psychological research, Jungian psychology and spirituality, personal stories, and film and literature reviews.

 ___________________________